ctboughter/aims_doc/docs/source/AIMS_GUI.rst

 MHC and MHC-Like Analysis with AIMS
 ------------
 While a niche application of the software, AIMS readily extends to the analysis of any evolutionarily conserved molecules with specific regions of variability.
 MHC and MHC-like molecules fit very well into this category, and in the first published usage of AIMS, these moleclules were analyzed using the same tools as the immunoglobulin analysis.
-This section highlights the unique portions of the MHC analysis, and points out to where the analysis breaks down to become identical to the :ref:`AIMSig`.
+This section highlights the unique portions of the MHC analysis, and reiterates many of the points discussed in the above section for users only interested in the MHC and MHC-like analysis.

 .. note::
    Much of this documentation will be a verbatim repeat of the steps outlined above in the :ref:`AIMSig`, save for the first two steps which differ significantly